SAP/node-rfc/node-rfc/README.md

 Description
 -----------

-This nodejs package provides bindings for SAP NetWeawer RFC Library, for a comfortable way of calling ABAP modules from nodejs, via SAP Remote Function Call (RFC) protocol.
+This nodejs package provides nodejs bindings for SAP NetWeawer RFC Library, for a comfortable way of calling ABAP modules from nodejs, via SAP Remote Function Call (RFC) protocol.

 Platforms & Prerequisites
 -------------------------

 The _node-rfc_ has been initially built with nodejs v0.10.26, on Linux 64 bit platform and later enhanced, mostly used and tested on Linux and Windows 64 platforms.

-OS X and ARM platforms are currently not supported, as _SAP NW RFC Library_ is not available for those platforms.
+OS X and ARM platforms are currently not supported either, as _SAP NW RFC Library_ is not available for those platforms.

 To start using _node-rfc_ you need to obtain _SAP NW RFC Library_ from _SAP Service Marketplace_, following [these instructions](http://sap.github.io/PyRFC/install.html#install-c-connector).

 A prerequisite to download is having a **customer or partner account** on _SAP Service Marketplace_ and if you are SAP employee please check SAP OSS note [1037575 - Software download authorizations for SAP employees](http://service.sap.com/sap/support/notes/1037575).

 _SAP NW RFC Library_ is fully backwards compatible, supporting all NetWeaver systems, from today, down to release R/3 4.0.
 You can therefore always use the newest version released on Service Marketplace and connect to older systems as well.

 Install